Andhra Natyam: Asthana Nartanam

-In the Asthana sampradaya, selected items like Sabda, Swara, Sahithya Pallavis, Sabdam or salam jatis, Padavarnams, Padams, Javalis, Slokas, etc are performed.
+In the Asthana sampradaya, selected items like Sabda, Swara, Sahithya Pallavis, Sabdam or salam jatis, Padavarnams, Padams, Javalis, Slokas, etc. are performed.
 Asthana kelika in a temple is different from a kelika in the court of a king.
-According to the king’s taste, the former leads the audience towards spiritualism, whereas the latter is for entertainment for kings, scholars, intellectuals, and others.
+According to the king's taste, the former leads the audience towards spiritualism, whereas the latter is for entertainment for kings, scholars, intellectuals, and others.
 Saatvikabhinayam predominates in the depiction of Padam.
 Slokabhinayam is unique to the version of "Anvayam."
 Padyams are also performed as part of the repertoire.

 Prabandha Nartanam

 This form of repertoire is performed in public places used as a method for story telling.

 Kalapams are performed as part of the Prabandha nartanam.
 The Kalapams are Bhamakalapam, Gollakalapam, Radhamadhavam, etc. In Nattuva Mela tradition, the Bhamakalapam was performed for nine nights outside the temple and called Navajanardhana Parijatham.
-Earlier it was performed for nine consecutive nights at Kunti Madhava Temple by Late Pendyela Satyabhama and artists from the same family of Pithapuram.
+Earlier it was performed for nine consecutive nights at Kunti Madhava Temple by Late Pendyala Satyabhama and artists from the same family of Pithapuram.